 NOTE: Most of the places are not available for online booking.
 Better ask around once you arrive in the area.

-In case they will be available online, you can always check in Booking.com or you can book here:
+In case they are available online, you can always check on Booking.com, or you can book here:

 Costs and Expenses